Are you or a loved one about to start spinal cord injury rehabilitation?

 Important Factors That Affect Spinal Cord Injury Rehabilitation

-Every spinal cord injury is a little bit different depending on your level of injury, the severity of the lesion, and the secondary complications you experience.
+Every spinal cord injury is different, according to the level of your injury, the type and severity of the lesion, and the secondary complications you may experience.

 1. Level of Injury

 31 segments make up the spinal cord, and each of them innervates a different area and function of the body.